semx2a/piscine-python/FORGETMENOT.md

 # WHAT I LEARNED

+This document contains useful information that I learned while working with Python.

 ## BUILT-IN EXCPETIONS

 Some of the common built-in exceptions in Python programming along with the error that cause them are listed below: